 Files in the aforementioned video purports that he was a stock car driver at a local presumably Chicago area racing track during 1960.
-He also claims that Mafia hit man Charles Nicoletti liked his racing skills and "took a shine to his driving and watched him on several occasions."
-He never gives any specific dates for these alleged occurrences.
-Files claims Nicoletti asked him to be his driver, and then asserts he became his assigned driver for several "jobs" he undertook.
-Bob Vernon claims that Former Federal Bureau of Investigation Agent Zach Shelton "verified" that Files was a driver and bodyguard to Charles Nicoletti, Vernon offers no evidence to prove these claims, he does not explain how Shelton verified the story he owned.
-Shelton did not offer a statement on the record during the official hearing.
+He also claims that Mafia hit man Charles Nicoletti liked his racing skills and "took a shine to his driving and watched him on several occasions" but he never gives any specific dates for these alleged occurrences.
+Files claims Nicoletti asked him to be his driver and then asserts he became the assigned driver for several "jobs" the mobster undertook.
+Bob Vernon claims that former Federal Bureau of Investigation Agent Zach Shelton "verified" that Files was a driver and bodyguard to Charles Nicoletti.
+Vernon offers no evidence to prove these claims, he does not explain how Shelton verified the story he owned, and Shelton did not offer a statement on the record during the official hearing.

-James Files states a week before the assassination of President Kennedy he drove to Mesquite, Texas in advance of a plot with weapons to ready for the assassination under the orders of Charles Nicoletti.ii It takes roughly 15 hours to travel from the Chicago area to Dallas with no stopping, and roughly over a day in order to reach Texas with stops, sleep, restroom breaks, meals, and refueling based upon modern roads.
+James Files states a week before the assassination of President Kennedy he drove to northeast Texas in advance of a plot with weapons to ready for the assassination under the orders of Charles Nicoletti.ii It takes roughly 15 hours to travel from the Chicago area to Dallas with no stopping, and roughly over a day in order to reach Texas with stops, sleep, restroom breaks, meals, and refueling based upon modern roads.
 He leaves a week prior during the day on November 15, 1963 according to his claims.
-He does not specify when he rented a hotel room in Mesquite, Texas exactly.
-However, we can use his statement to consider the required time and his arrival would occur November 16 or early on November 17, 1963.
+He does not exactly specify when he rented a hotel room in Mesquite.
+However, we can use his statement to consider the required time and his arrival would occur late on November 16 or early on November 17, 1963.

 Additionally problematic is Oswald worked November 18 and thus cannot be in Mesquite.
 Oswald called and argued with his wife from his rooming house that day after work over using a fictitious name.vi He also paid his rent in cash that same day at his rooming house.
 The housekeeper Earlene Roberts offered a written receipt and further states "Oswald seldom left the house for more than a few minutes and was never out a single evening during the time he stayed at the house except for trips to Irving..."vii We have a witness, a written receipt of rental payment verifying Oswald's location, and not a shred of evidence to suggest he was in Mesquite.